The Consequences of the Charge for the Mass of the Elementary Particles

-{We study the consequences which the presence of an elementary electric charge in the $\mu^\pm$, $\pi^\pm$ and K$^\pm$\,mesons has for the rest mass of $\mu^\pm$, $\pi^\pm$ and K$^\pm$.
-The addition of the electric charges e$^\pm$ to the massive neutral bodies of these particles does not increase the energy in the rest mass of the muon and pion, but rather decreases their energy by the binding energy of the electric charge to the neutral bodies of the muon and pion.
-The addition of a charge to the neutral neutrino lattices of the muon or pion changes the simple cubic lattices of the neutral particles to face-centered cubic lattices of the charged particles, which is essential for the stability of the particles. }
+{We study the consequences which the presence of an electric charge e$^\pm$ in the pion $\pi^\pm$ and the muon $\mu^\pm$ has for the rest mass of $\pi^\pm$ and $\mu^\pm$.
+The addition of the electric charges e$^\pm$ to the massive neutral bodies of these particles does not increase the energy in the rest mass of the pion and muon, but rather decreases their energy by the binding energy of the electric charge to the neutral bodies of the pion and muon.
+The addition of a charge e$^\pm$ to the neutral neutrino lattices of the pion or muon changes the simple cubic lattices of the neutral particles to face-centered cubic lattices of the charged particles, which is essential for the stability of the particles.}

 Key words: electron, muon, pion, particle masses, lattice theory.